New results on sum-product type growth over fields: Acknowledgment

 \section{Acknowledgment}

-We thank Igor Shparlinski and Sophie Stevens for helpful conversations.
-The third and fourth authors are grateful to the Institute for Pure and Applied Mathematics (IPAM), supported by the National Science Foundation, for having recently given them an opportunity to work on this paper during the CCG2016 Reunion Conference.
+We thank the referee for helpful suggestions, and in particular for a way to improve the bounds and exposition in Theorem~\ref{thm:proddiff}.
+We also thank Igor Shparlinski and Sophie Stevens for helpful conversations.
+The third and fourth authors are grateful to the Institute for Pure and Applied Mathematics (IPAM), supported by the National Science Foundation, for having given them an opportunity to work on this paper during the CCG2016 Reunion Conference.